 Lymphoma involves cancer of the lymph nodes and it’s causes are not well known.
 Types of lymphoma include non-hodgkin’s and hodgkins (also known as hodgkin’s disease).
 Read more about the research into lymphoma, symptoms, diagnosis and current treatment methods.

-What Causes Lymphoma?
 Lymphoma is a cancer of the lymph system, which is part of the immune system.
 Lymphoma arises when the DNA of lymph cells becomes damaged, causing the cells to grow uncontrollably.
 The cells continue growing and eventually form a mass, or tumor.

 Enteropathy-associated T-cell lymphoma (EATL) begins first in the jejunum, between the duodenum and ileum, in the small intestine.
 Chronic celiac disease might exacerbate this cancer.
 Learn about this rare, malignant cancer along with its explanations.

 Mantle cell lymphoma is a rare kind of non Hodgkins lymphoma.
 It is a cancer that develops due to the overactive functioning of the B lymphocytes inside the lymphoid organs.
 Learn more about this type of condition that affects mostly men 50 years old and above.

 Non-hodgkin’s lymphoma is a malignancy of the lymphoid organs.
 One type that affects about 5% of NHL patients is the Cutaneous T cell lymphoma (CTCL).
 CTCL manifest with the appearance of red skin patches in different areas of the body.